OpenEnergyPlatform/oeplatform/docs/install-and-documentation/install/installation.md

 We use `alembic` to keep track of changes to the general structure of the primary database and its initial state e.g. what tables should be there and more.
 To create all tables that are needed, simply type:

     python manage.py alembic upgrade head

+!!!
+Note
+    If you encounter errors in this step verify that your database service is available, the databases `oep_django` and `oedb` exist and your `securitysettings.py` provide the correct access credentials.

 ## 6 Install the OpenEnergyOntology tools